kbariotis/kostasbariotis.com/blog/node-js-dependency-injection/index.md

 const container = createContainer();

 // The container will be passed to this function with
-// everything is contained.
-Awilix is smart enough to
+// everything is contained. awilix is smart enough to
 // understand what exactly you are requiring. function makeCallExternalService({ client, externalServiceRoot }) {
   return async function callExternalService(anArgument) {